Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

-An extra layer of protection for when you online shop.
+Gain an extra layer of protection for when you shop online.

 How does a virtual credit card work?

-Card issuers that offer this feature, provide you with a virtual credit card generator.
-This allows you to generate random credit card numbers that are connected with your real credit card.
-You can set dollar limits, expiry date or even make one virtual card usable only at one merchant online.
-So when you buy online, you use your virtual card number, while keeping your real credit card number safe.
+Virtual credit card’s are actually a program you receive from your provider.
+This program allows you to generate random credit card numbers that are connected with your real credit card.
+You can set dollar limits, expiration dates or even make one virtual card usable only at one merchant online.
+When you buy online, you use your virtual card number while keeping your real credit card number safe.

 Which credit card issuers offer virtual credit cards?

 Does American Express have a virtual credit card?